-2. A rule-of-thumb policy in which the PRC component with the least remaining contingency time

-Figure 4.
-Structure of the DANN.

-3. A DANN policy developed using the RL method described in Section 4.
+- 1. A random policy in which the PRC component is selected from a queue using a uniformly distributed random variate.
+This was included as a performance benchmark for comparison with the other policies. - 2.
+A rule-of-thumb policy in which the PRC component with the least remaining contingency time in the queue is selected.
+Note, negative contingencies (delays) are possible.
+This type of policy was included as a performance benchmark for comparison with the DANN policy. - 3.
+A DANN policy developed using the RL method described in Section 4.
 The selection of a PRC component from a queue is based on system state information.
 Preliminary experiments indicated that a policy was only effective where bottlenecks formed in the system, in this case at the Rebar queue.
 Therefore, the DANN policy was only implemented for Rebar, and all other queues reverted to the rule-of-thumb policy.